s-taylor/time-walk/README.md

 ## What still needs doing

-* allow user to specify output type? moment.js object, js date, integer?
+* WIP - allow user to specify output type? moment.js object, js date, integer?
-* remove use of decimals in calcs so more accurate
+* Change input to only accept a moment-timezone object and remove TZ as arg, add new function to allow creating using string date and timezone
 * add getter methods
 * finalise readme
+* publishing to npm

+* remove use of decimals in calcs so more accurate
 * compile to ES2015
-* publishing to npm
 * Use CircleCI